lucasb-eyer/strands_karl/README.md

 in the chest cam.
 Have the datacentre running for storing the calibration in there.
 It will open a viewer-window showing the "ground plane" and an axis for the camera.
 Close it.

-TODO: There is an offset between the point-cloud and the laser.
-Look at a wall.

 ### Cliffs

 That's any kind of "holes" in the ground, like stairs.
 Those are detected mainly by